-The NDCN student community is comprised of approximately 120 postgraduate students across the five divisions of NDCN.
+The NDCN student community is comprised of approximately 120 postgraduate students across the six divisions of NDCN.
 The club aims to facilitate a central point of communication for all students in the Department, organising regular academic and social events including guest speakers, coffee mornings and student talks, as well as implementing initiatives all aimed at improving inclusivity and increasing graduate support.
 Feedback and suggestions to the committee are always welcome.

-The committee looks for new members every year, and encourage all who are interested to contact the current members:
+The committee looks for new members every year and encourage all who are interested to contact graduate@ndcn.ox.ac.uk in the first instance.